-- You must pay the ghost rock if Mendoza is the leader or the mark, as well as when he joins a posse formed by someone else. - You must have the ghost rock when declaring he's joining; you cannot use ghost rock gained through, for example, Irving Patterson's trait. - If Mendoza is wanted and his controller doesn't pay him, he is discarded (and leaves town).
-Thus no bounty is rewarded, as he was neither discarded during a shootout nor by a card ability. - If using an ability to move Mendoza into an existing shootout, he is still joining a posse and still demands payment.
+- ➤ You must pay the ghost rock if Mendoza is the leader or the mark, as well as when he joins a posse formed by someone else. - ➤ If Mendoza is wanted and his controller doesn't pay him, he is discarded (and leaves town).
+Thus no bounty is rewarded, as he was neither discarded during a shootout nor by a card ability. - ➤ If using an ability to move Mendoza into an existing shootout, he is still joining a posse and still demands payment.